rxOred/rxored.github.io/index.md

 So you wanna support me? criticize my code, tell me how bad it is, send me reviews.
 That helps me to be a better programmer and thats all i want :^)

+Contact me
-my email - rxored@gmail.com
+- my email - rxored@gmail.com
+- Twitter - @rxOred
-Discord - rxOred#2655.
+- Discord - rxOred#2655
 But why?